cdisc-org/DataExchange-DatasetJson/doc/compressed-dataset-json1-1.md

     <tr>
       <td>zLib</td>
       <td>
-        Software library used for data compression as well as a data format.
+        Software library used for data compression as well as a data format
       </td>
     </tr>
   </tbody>